Norfolk and Suffolk county councils may share services

 Mr Nobbs, of Labour, said: "This was the first thing I wanted to do when I became leader.
 Perhaps it's because Norfolk and Suffolk, although different counties, are part of one East Anglian whole.

-"If Norfolk and Suffolk can't work together, no counties in England can."'Could be worse'
+"If Norfolk and Suffolk can't work together, no counties in England can."

 He stressed no merger was proposed.